chrisdickinson/fpsjs/entries/rendering.md

 while the shader program tells OpenGL how we'd like to render that triangle.
 Let's split up our `init` function accordingly.
 First we'll create the
 `init_program` function, which sends our shader program to OpenGL and returns a handle to that program.

-    // create a shader program -- a strategy for
+    // create a shader program (a strategy for
-    // rendering OpenGL primitives -- and send it
+    // rendering OpenGL primitives) and send it
     // to the OpenGL server.
     function init_program() {
         var program = gl.createProgram()